banklab/banklab.github.io/index.md

 ---

-**13.05.2024:** We are hosting [Florian Labourel](https://scholar.google.com/citations?user=epay42kAAAAJ&hl=en&oi=ao), Postdoctoral researcher in the [Laboratoire de Chimie Bactérienne](https://lcb.cnrs.fr/), Marseille, France, as an invited speaker for our lab meeting.
+ **21.05.2024** We are hosting Meike Wittmann, Professor of [Theoretical Biology](https://fis-portal.uni-bielefeld.de/vivo/display/p_2303) at Bielefeld University, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) titled "Modelling the consequences of intraspecific trait variation and individual-environment interactions for population dynamics in a changing environment".

 ---

- **21.05.2024** We are hosting Meike Wittmann, Professor of [Theoretical Biology](https://fis-portal.uni-bielefeld.de/vivo/display/p_2303) at Bielefeld University, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) about "Modelling the consequences of intraspecific trait variation and individual-environment interactions for population dynamics in a changing environment"
+**23.05.2024** We are hosting Augustin Fragniere, deputy director of the [Competence Centre in Sustainability](https://www.unil.ch/centre-durabilite/home.html) at University of Lausanne, for a [BTE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) titled "Should academics engage in activism and advocacy?
+Insights from a collective reflection at the University of Lausanne".

 ---

 ### Past events

+---

+**13.05.2024:** We are hosting [Florian Labourel](https://scholar.google.com/citations?user=epay42kAAAAJ&hl=en&oi=ao), Postdoctoral researcher in the [Laboratoire de Chimie Bactérienne](https://lcb.cnrs.fr/), Marseille, France, as an invited speaker for our lab meeting.

 ---